The Open Doors Outreach Network – A Promising Coordinated System Serving Commercially Sexually Trafficked and Exploited Victims

 Improved Outcomes and Processes for Sexually Trafficked and Exploited Victims

-Voices for Florida serves as the Coordinating System Administrator and Innovator for Open Doors.
+Voices for Florida serves as the Coordinating System Administrator and Innovator for the Open Doors Outreach Network.
 In this role, VFF designs and promotes effective systems to harness research-based knowledge in support of the treatment and care of sexually exploited children and young adults.
 Voices is responsible for:

 - coordinating and monitoring cross-sector implementation